-It is acknowledged under the current Policy residents who have on-site parking are disadvantaged in terms of parking permit provision.
-The rationale for this position is that it maintains the availability of the on-street parking for residents and visitors who don't have on-site car parking.
-Under the advertised proposal, residents will all have the same ability to park on-street, regardless of any parking they might have available on-site.
-The proposed movement to a single Residential Parking Permit type will provide residents, including those with on-site parking, with greater flexibility when compared to the current Resident and Visitor permit types.
+While it is appreciated that under the current Policy those residents who have provided on-site parking are disadvantaged in terms of parking permit provision this position allows management of the increasingly scarce availability of on-street parking for residents and visitors.
+Those residents who have sufficient onsite parking availability do not need the same level of access to on-street parking spaces.
+The proposed movement to a single Residential Parking Permit type will provide residents, including those with on-site parking, with greater flexibility when compared to the current Resident and Visitor permit types thus potentially reducing the need for a change to the number of permits allocated.